List of Marvel Comics characters: P: Ritchie Gilmore

-Prodigy returns very drunk standing on a rooftop and openly defies the Superhuman Registration Act during the Civil War storyline.
+Prodigy openly defies the Superhuman Registration Act during the Civil War storyline.
 Iron Man soon arrives on the scene along with agents of S.H.I.E.L.D.
 Prodigy declares Iron Man a traitor and then attacks him.
 Prodigy is defeated by Iron Man and apprehended by S.H.I.E.L.D. agents.
-Prodigy succeeds, however, in sending a message to the people of the Marvel Universe.
-It is considered the first act of Civil War.
-Prodigy is later shown, where he is one of the inmates imprisoned in the Negative Zone; where he was seen by Peter Parker (during his tour with Iron Man) in regards to the status of those that refused to register.
-Prodigy is one of the heroes that is freed from his cell when Hulkling, under the guise of Hank Pym, opens the cells.
+Prodigy is one of the heroes who are freed from his cell by Hulkling, under the guise of Hank Pym.
 He joins Captain America's side to fight Iron Man.

 Prodigy next appears as one of The Initiative's new recruits.
 One of the stipulations of his release from jail is that he takes responsibility for his drunken actions against Iron Man, then appear to fully support the Initiative.
-Hank Pym talks to him about his drinking 'problem' which Gilmore denied, yet one of the first things he does is go out and buy beer for the group, although he doesn't allow the under-age Batwing to drink.
 During the Secret Invasion storyline, Prodigy is one of the many heroes who fight rampaging powered Skrulls in Times Square.
 After the invasion, Prodigy is placed on a probationary period, rather than being assigned to an Initiative team.

 After agreeing to work for Norman Osborn as seen in the Dark Reign storyline, Prodigy is placed on the Heavy Hitters.
 However, eventually he becomes disillusioned with the reorganization of the Initiative under Osborn, who had placed criminals on Initiative teams and publicly seceded his team from the Initiative.
-Part of this was team member 'Outback' who was in reality the violent thief 'Boomerang'.
-Prodigy waits for Osborn's reprisal out in the open, intending for the fight to be caught on camera.
-Force of Nature attack him, and are soon joined by the U-Foes, Freedom Force, members of the Shadow Initiative, and some members of the Hood's army.
-Justice offers to help, but Prodigy wants to do this alone.
-Then he is ganged up on by the Initiative members while his teammates Telemetry and Nonstop upload footage of the combat to YouTube.
-Prodigy was held at Prison 42.
-Norman Osborn insisted he be treated well so the public will eventually forget about him.
-After Osborn is removed from power following the Siege of Asgard, Prodigy is released and honored for his resistance against Norman Osborn.
-He has joined the motivational speaker circuit, but he's also trying to reunite the longtime fractured roster of Slingers.
+Prodigy is captured and held at Prison 42.
+After Osborn is removed from power following the Siege of Asgard, Prodigy is released and honored for his resistance against Osborn.
+He has joined the motivational speaker circuit, but he is also trying to reunite the longtime fractured roster of Slingers.